upendrak/quotes/README.md

 ##The Quotes

-> Love has a tide! --Helen Hunt Jackson
+> Love has a tide!

+Helen Hunt Jackson

 ---
 > Fine.
 Sell out.
 Get a job.
 A nice nine to five one.
 Sit in front of the idiot box all night and watch some stupid sitcom...all the while wondering what it might have been like if you'd hung in there for just one...more...day.